 Social Commerce combines the best of social media engagement with the sales-oriented features of eCommerce platforms.
 Apps like Instagram, Facebook, WhatsApp, Snapchat, Twitter, Pinterest, etc., become sources of orders instead of being limited to customer engagement.

-We at RadYes, the fastest growing social commerce platform in the Middle East, are swiftly expanding into different industries and geographies to provide merchants with an end-to-end plug-and-play solution that they can use to sell on all online platforms.
-All this with the complete brand and data ownership!
-Third-party integrations with over 120 payments, delivery and, tracking platforms ensure that users get the full eCommerce experience without exiting their social media app.
+We at Radyes, the fastest growing social commerce platform in the Middle East, are swiftly expanding into different industries and geographies to provide merchants with an end-to-end plug-and-play solution that they can use to sell on all online platforms.
+All this with complete brand and data ownership!
+Third-party integrations with over 120 payments, delivery and, tracking platforms ensure that users gets the full eCommerce experience without exiting their social media app.

 The Scope of Social Commerce: